alfredbaudisch/pardall_markdown/README.md

 **As opposed to static website generators** (such as Hugo, Docusaurs and others), with PardallMarkdown, **you don't need to recompile and republish your application every time you write or modify new content**.
 The application can be kept running indefinitely in production, while it **watches a content folder for changes** and **the new content re-actively gets available for consumption** by your application.

 ### Looking for Contributors ⚠️
 I'm looking for a contributor(s) to make a more elaborate HTML and CSS template for the demo project.
 Check the [current demo here](https://pardall.xyz/), including its inner sections.
 It's a mix of Blog + Documentation + Wiki website.

-Something like [the Docusaurus template](https://docusaurus.io/docs) would be welcome.
+Something like [the Docusaurus template](https://docusaurus.io/docs) is perfect for this project.
+Docusaurus theme is MIT licensed, **so it can even be extracted to be used by PardallMarkdown**.
+But CSS is a thing that I'm not very fond of, so that's why I'm looking for help (**even if you could just extract Docusaurus theme as a static HTML template**, it would be awesome).

 The current demo project and that HTML template have their [own repository](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo).
 So, you don't even need to know Elixir, just HTML and CSS.
 Any help will be appreciated!